FirstLegoLeague/launcher/docs/userguide.md

 ### Teams

 On the `Teams` screen you can edit the team name and affiliation, or delete a team.
 You cannot change the team number.
-There is also a `Add Team` button.
+There is also a `New Team` button.
 Be sure not to use a team number that is already taken.
-Note that a newly added team does not immeditaly appear - you must refresh the browser or switch to a differet screen (such as 'Matches') and then back again to see a newly added team.

 You can search for a team by number.
 Enter # and the team number in the search box.
-You can also search by team name
+You can also search by team name.

 ### Matches